Phileosopher/commonplace/mind-neurodivergence.md

 Indicators:

 - A buildup of sentiment that eventually represents as severe and inaccurate expression to their intended purpose (e.g., profanity, screaming).
+- One natural side effect is that they always have some amount of ADHD.

 How to behave with them: